Naya Khang Peak (Ghanja La Chuli) 5844m

 This is the key permit that allows you to actually climb the peak.
 It is issued by the Nepal Mountaineering Association (NMA), and the cost varies depending on the season (spring, autumn, or off-season).

 All of these permits are checked at different points along the trail, especially near entry checkpoints and before moving into higher areas.
-Our team will handle most of the coordination, and you’ll just need to carry copies of your permits during the trek.
+Your guide will handle most of the coordination, and you’ll just need to carry copies of your permits during the trek.

 ItineraryDay to Day Itinerary